Curaçao: 20th and 21st centuries

 During the Second World War, the island played an important role in the supply of fuel for the Allied forces.
 In 1940, before the invasion of the Netherlands by Germany, the British occupied Curaçao and the French Aruba.
 The presence of powers other than the Netherlands alarmed the Venezuelan government given the proximity of these islands at the entrance to the Gulf of Venezuela and the fact they had historically been used as bases to launch incursions against Venezuelan territory.
 In 1941, US troops occupied the island and built the military airport "Hato".
-The main purpose was this deployment was to fight against expected future attacks by Axis submarines and potentially long-distance German bomber aircraft.
+The main purpose of this deployment was to fight against expected future attacks by Axis submarines and potentially long-distance German bomber aircraft.
 The United States was also concerned over the potential threat of a German invasion of the continental US launched with the aid of German settlers in South America.

-In 1942 the port of Willemstad, one of the main sources of fuel for the Allied operations, was besieged by German submarines on several occasions under Neuland Operation.
+In 1942 the port of Willemstad, one of the main sources of fuel for the Allied operations, was besieged by German submarines on several occasions under Operation Neuland.
 In August 1942, the Germans returned to Curaçao and attacked a tanker before receiving fire from a Dutch shore battery and slipping away.
 The United States Navy established the Fourth Fleet, which was responsible for countering enemy naval operations in the Caribbean and in the South Atlantic.
 The United States Army also sent aircraft and personnel to help protect the oil refineries and bolster the Venezuelan Air Force.